-A recent article in this column discussed improving a practice's physical facility as a way to make it more attractive to buyers.
-Today, I'd like to review some equally important aspects of practice "curb appeal" — documentation and systems.
+Improving a practice’s physical facility is a way to make it more attractive to buyers.
+Today, I’d like to review some equally important aspects of practice “curb appeal” — documentation and systems.

 Even a small practice sale represents a very significant purchase for the buyer.
 At an average transaction price of around $500,000, the investment will likely be the largest of a person’s life.
 You as the seller will need to provide very detailed information to your broker in order to place a value on the practice.
 Prospective buyers will also want to have the data available for analysis of the practice and to justify the price.
 Even more importantly, your buyer’s lender will demand it.

 Gathering all of the required information can be a tedious, time-consuming chore.
 Starting from scratch, it can easily take a month to round up all the information from multiple sources.
 You need to look in your files and computer and your accountant’s files for the necessary information.

 During the month of information gathering, your practice will be off the market — your broker cannot prepare offering materials without it.
 It is likely that some of your prospective buyers will decide to buy another practice — without ever learning of yours.

 To provide a comprehensive presentation of your practice, you will need, at a minimum: